Is Cenntro Electric Group Limited (CENN) a Keeper?

 CENN’s Market Performance

-CENN stocks went down by -15.86% for the week, with a monthly drop of -17.57% and a quarterly performance of -84.61%, while its annual performance rate touched -91.82%.
-The volatility ratio for the week stands at 10.97% while the volatility levels for the past 30 days are set at 13.37% for Cenntro Electric Group Limited.
-The simple moving average for the period of the last 20 days is -8.51% for CENN stocks with a simple moving average of -83.68% for the last 200 days.
+CENN stocks went up by 40.62% for the week, with a monthly jump of 29.50% and a quarterly performance of -76.00%, while its annual performance rate touched -86.96%.
+The volatility ratio for the week stands at 14.21% while the volatility levels for the past 30 days are set at 14.60% for Cenntro Electric Group Limited.
+The simple moving average for the period of the last 20 days is 35.85% for CENN stocks with a simple moving average of -75.35% for the last 200 days.

-During the last 5 trading sessions, CENN fell by -15.86%, which changed the moving average for the period of 200-days by -85.83% in comparison to the 20-day moving average, which settled at $1.3235.
-In addition, Cenntro Electric Group Limited saw -77.24% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CENN rose by +40.63%, which changed the moving average for the period of 200-days by -85.41% in comparison to the 20-day moving average, which settled at $1.3505.
+In addition, Cenntro Electric Group Limited saw -66.42% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CENN